NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 ![](PleoText_files/figure-markdown_strict/cell-11-output-1.png)

-Well, at first glance it looks like both tokenizers work very similar, one noticeable difference is that stemmer treats word pairs like `help` and `helpful` or `quick` and `quickly` as one token and actually it might be wrong, imagine if we encounter `helpful` more in positive sentence and `help` in negative, then they shouldn't be united
+Well, at first glance it looks like both tokenizers work very similarly, one noticeable difference is that stemmer treats word pairs like `help` and `helpful` or `quick` and `quickly` as one token and actually it might be wrong, imagine if we encounter `helpful` more in positive sentence and `help` in negative, then they shouldn't be united

 <details>
 <summary>Code</summary>